tkrehbiel/activitylace/docs/troubleshooting.md

 Server kept hanging when trying to send an Accept back to the origin after receiving a Follow request.

 Resolution: Oh!
 I'm dumb.
 I think this is because I was sending out a new web request (and trying to wait for it to return) in the middle of handling the follow request.
 So I need to queue the Accept to run elsewhere.
 Duh.

+## Pleroma returns 400 from Accept, Mastodon returns 401 from Accept

+On sending the Accept activity to the remote server after receiving a Follow activity, an HTTP error is returned.
+Pleroma returns a 400 Bad Request, Mastodon returns a 401 Unauthorized.

+Theory: Signatures not implemented?

+Pleroma [seems to require](https://git.pleroma.social/pleroma/pleroma/-/blob/develop/lib/pleroma/web/activity_pub/object_validators/accept_reject_validator.ex#L32) `to` and `cc` fields in the Accept object, which makes no sense whatsoever.